 The 10 Best Shower Radios

 This wiki has been updated 38 times since it was first published in March of 2015.
 Whether you're planning to audition for "The Voice" or you get complaints when you sing in front of others, these shower radios will enable you to put your pipes to the test in the privacy of your own bathroom.
 They are all waterproof or water resistant to varying degrees, and come in at various prices based on their features, durability, design, and quality of audio.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes